 Looking for homemade flea killer?
-Here are some methods that are known to kill fleas naturally.
+Here are some handy methods that are known to kill fleas naturally.
 If you are wary of chemicals and popular store-bought products, homemade flea killer is a great choice.

 This page shares some recipes and tips for natural home flea remedies.
 Some of these things you may already have in your pantry, and others are easily found at your local supermarket.

-Homemade Flea Spray:
+Check Out This Homemade Flea Spray:

 Some claim that vinegar kills fleas, and although I found vinegar to be quite effective, it didn't "kill on contact" as one might think.
 You can make a homemade flea spray using vinegar easily.

 Alternatively, if the spray bottle scares him, you can soak a washcloth with the mixture and rub it on.
 Many pets really like this!
 And the vinegar does make your pet more undesirable to the fleas.

 A second homemade flea spray is made with lemon.
 For these two recipes, visit our page on Homemade Flea Spray.

 Dawn dish soap is considered to be a natural flea killer.
 If you have very young puppies or kittens, this is usually the method of choice.
 Using warm water, soap up your little one with Dawn dish soap.
 Now let it sit on your pet for at least ten minutes.
 After rinsing you'll want to go over your pet with a flea comb.
 Repeat as often as you want, even daily.

 I have personally used this method, and although it's not as effective as actual flea shampoo, the vinegar really does make a difference.
 And it has the added bonus of being a great conditioner!